-St Catherine’s Walk for Water
+St Catherine’s School Walk for Water (2017)

-Last month Annie O’Neill from Catholic Charities attended the St Catherine’s Walk for Water event held in their school grounds in Stirling.
+In September 2017 Annie O’Neill from Catholic Charities attended the St Catherine’s Walk for Water event held in their school grounds in Stirling.
 The event was run to raise money for Catholic Charities and the Morogoro Diocese in Tanzania.

 The students were sponsored for how many laps of the school they could walk holding a container of water for a set period of time.
 The day began with a Mass for the whole school followed by the Walk for Water and finishing with a BBQ.

-All the students had a wonderful time especially when they got to enjoy the BBQ prepared by APRIM Jamie Mulcahy and Principal Jason Mittiga.*see photos below.
+All the students had a wonderful time especially when they got to enjoy the BBQ prepared by APRIM Jamie Mulcahy and Principal Jason Mittiga *see photos below.
 They raised a fantastic $2255.00 for Catholic Charities!

 On Friday, August 18, St Catherine's School at Stirling also celebrated their 70th birthday when members of the school community, past principals, students, teachers, Bridgewater parishioners and Dominican Sisters gathered.

-(The donations amount includes money also raised in 2015).
+(The donations amount includes money raised since 2015).